-When encrypting emails, it’s important to encrypt all of them, not just the ones with sensitive information.
-If only some of your emails are encrypted, it is a red flag for a hacker and could make your inbox even less secure.
+When encrypting emails, it’s important to encrypt all of them — not just the ones with sensitive information.
+If only some of your emails are encrypted, it is an open invitation for a hacker and could make your inbox even less secure.
 They will only have to hack into a few emails rather than sift through hundreds to find data they can use.
 We explain how to encrypt emails on multiple providers and summarize our tips in an infographic.

 Types of Email Encryption